Cawarnold/MyApp/GUIDE_NOTES.md

 Test your feature, to see if meets those criteria.
 When it works (or you make good progress), commit your work.

+Then either merge/rebase or pull request to get changes into master

+## Delete branch
+Then when you're finished with branch, delete it.

 ################################
 ################################